kotalco/docs/ethereum/clique.md

 node.ethereum.kotal.io/geth-clique-node created
 ```

-Kotal operator will notice your second `geth-clique-node` and will create all the necessary pods, persistent volumes, services, configmaps, and secrets neccessary.
+Kotal operator will notice your second `geth-clique-node` and will create all the necessary pods, persistent volumes, services, configmaps, and secrets.

 You can fetch the deployed Ethereum `Node`s using: